segmentio/segment-docs/src/connections/functions/source-functions.md

 #### Does Segment alter incoming payloads?

-Segment alphabetizes payload fields that come in to **deployed** Source Functions.
+Segment alphabetizes payload fields that come in to **deployed** source functions.
 Segment doesn't alphabetize payloads in the Functions tester.
-If you need to verify the exact payload that hits a Source Function, alphabetize it first.
-You can then make sure it matches what the Source Function ingests.
+If you need to verify the exact payload that hits a source function, alphabetize it first.
+You can then make sure it matches what the source function ingests.

 #### Does the source function allow `GET` requests?